 For table columns with indexes, some operations such as bulk updates or inserts to the table might perform more slowly because of the updates to the indexes.
 To enhance performance of bulk operations on tables with indexes, you can drop the indexes, perform the bulk operation, and then re-create the index.

-log subdirectory of the master and each segment data directory using the following naming convention:
+pg_log subdirectory of the master and each segment data directory using the following naming convention:

-gpdb-*YYYY*-*MM*-*DD_hhmmss*.csv.
+gpdb-<YYYY>-<MM>-<DD_hhmmss>.csv.
+Although log files are rolled over daily, they are not automatically truncated or deleted.
 Administrators need to implement scripts or programs to periodically clean up old log files in the

-log directory of the master and each segment instance.
+pg_log directory of the master and each segment instance.